-Cobblestone Medicine and Rehab – Ergonomic Services
+Cobblestone Medicine and Rehab – Ergonomic and Wellness Services

 Having an ergonomic workstation means that your desk and the things on it are arranged in such a way, that they prevent injury and are well within reach and use.
 An ergonomic workstation also promotes good posture.
 Posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
 An ergonomically designed workstation promotes good posture and helps to:

 - Keep bones and joints in the correct alignment so that muscles are being used properly.

 - Help decrease the abnormal wearing of joint surfaces that could result in arthritis.